 Improve public health and strengthen U.S. national security through global disease detection, response, prevention, and control strategies.

 The health of the U.S. population can be affected by public health threats or events across the globe.
-Recent examples of this include the 2003 SARS epidemic and the 2009 spread of novel H1N1 influenza.
+Recent examples of this include the Ebola Virus outbreak that began in 2014, the 2003 SARS epidemic, and the 2009 spread of novel H1N1 influenza.
 Improving global health can improve health in the United States and support national and global security interests by fostering political stability, diplomacy, and economic growth worldwide.

 Why Is Global Health Important?